Kiosk

 Featuring over 150 kiosks – from Ljubljana to Warsaw, and from Belgrade to Berlin – this photobook provides previously unseen documentation of the remaining modernist booths that witnessed the socio-political transformation of Central and Eastern Europe at the end of the 20th century.
 While some remain active or have undergone refurbishment, others have been abandoned or have slowly faded from the urban landscape.
 The photographs in this unique collection were taken over the last decade by Zupagrafika’s founders, David Navarro and Martyna Sobecka.
 The book includes a foreword by urban explorer Maciej Czarnecki and an introduction by architectural historian Anna Cymer, offering invaluable insights into the history of these mobile structures.

-David Navarro & Martyna Sobecka (Zupagrafika)
+Photography: David Navarro & Martyna Sobecka (Zupagrafika)

 Publisher: Zupagrafika © 2024.
 All rights reserved